grafana/loki/docs/sources/setup/install/helm/deployment-guides/azure.md

 # Deploy the Loki Helm chart on Azure

 This guide shows how to deploy a minimally viable Loki in **microservice** mode on Azure using the Helm chart.
-To run through this guide, we expect you to have the necessary tools and permissions to deploy resources on AWS, such as:
+To run through this guide, we expect you to have the necessary tools and permissions to deploy resources on Azure, such as:

 - Full access to AKS (Azure Kubernetes Service)
 - Full access to Azure Blob Storage